“Sustainable development is the pathway to sustainability”

 Breaking the Poverty Cycle

 In order to achieve our vision of breaking the poverty cycle, we have established a model based around our care and sustainability principles:

 Care – It’s all about the girls.
 Orphaned and abused girls need an encouraging family environment to flourish.
 That’s why we’re creating a series of family homes and providing holistic care to each girl to ensure they have every chance to become independent and the leaders of tomorrow.

 Sustainability – Sustainability is critical to see long term change.
 That’s why all of our projects have a focus around social, environmental, and financial sustainability.

 Sustainable projects have been in our DNA from the beginning.
-We have implemented sustainable projects to reduce our food costs from our beginnings 2 years ago.
-We have zero grazing dairy cows that provide all of our dairy needs and teach sustainable dairy farming to our girls.
+We have implemented sustainable projects to reduce our food costs from our beginnings two years ago.
+We have zero grazing dairy cows that provide our dairy needs and teach sustainable dairy farming to our girls.
 We have implemented other sustainable projects with goats, chickens, and garden which all reduce our food costs.

 Education is a cornerstone of our work at the rescue center.
 Our mission is to adopt the most at-risk girls – victims of abuse, poverty and starvation – and give them a foundation for a new life.

 We believe that education is a way to break this cycle of abuse and poverty.
 That’s why we are forming alliances with local schools and universities to provide a high quality education to disadvantaged Maasai girls.

 We will provide every girl the academic resources needed to pass the National Standard tests, assistance to girls who have never attended school, life skills training, and upskilling opportunities for our staff.

 We have two local, female social workers to evaluate all the girls, and to counsel the girls on life skills, FGM, and sex education.